-Figure 2a shows daily ozone values from Andøya in 2015.
+Figure 2a shows daily ozone values from Andøya in 2016.
 The black curve illustrates the daily ozone values, whereas the red curve shows the long-term monthly mean values for the years 1979-1989.
-From late October to mid-February total ozone cannot be measured with the available instrumentation due to too large solar zenith angles.
-The lowest ozone values at Andøya normally occur in October and November, and the minimum ozone value in 2015 was 250 DU, measured 7 October.
-This was about 12% below the long-term mean for October.
-On 16 March, total ozone reached a relative minimum of 307 DU, which is 24% below average March values.
+The lowest ozone values at Andøya normally occur in October and November, and the minimum ozone value in 2016 was 242 DU, measured 26 October.
+This was about 15% below the long-term mean for October.
+On 29 February, total ozone reached a relative minimum of 255 DU, which is 31% below average February values.

-Monthly mean ozone values at Andøya for 2015 are shown in Figure 2b.
+Monthly mean ozone values at Andøya for 2016 are shown in Figure 2b.
 For January, November, and December (polar night) there were not sufficient data to calculate monthly means.
-Comparison between the long-term mean and monthly mean ozone values in 2015 shows that the ozone layer was close to normal most months (within $\pm 5\%$), except February and June.
-The largest deviation was found in February, where the average ozone value was 9% above the long-term mean.
+Comparison between the long-term mean and monthly mean ozone values in 2016 shows that the total ozone column was very low in February and March (21% and 8% below the long-term means for February and March, respectively).
+During the rest of the year the ozone values were close to normal (within $\pm 3\%$).